aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/data/data-validation/_index.md

 With this type of validation, users can enter only whole numbers within a specified range into the validated cells.
 The code examples that follow show how to implement the WholeNumber validation type.
 The example creates the same data validation using Aspose.Cells that we created using Microsoft Excel above.

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Data-Processing-FilteringAndValidation-WholeNumberDataValidation-1.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Data-Processing-FilteringAndValidation-WholeNumberDataValidation-1.cs" >}}

 ##### **List Data Validation**